ashwinrayaprolu1984/jermit/docs/bridgit/goals.md

-BridgIt Protocol Design Goals
+Bridgit Protocol Design Goals
 =============================

-BridgIt is a new protocol that combines dialup protocol experience with newer learnings from the Internet era.
+Bridgit is a new protocol that combines dialup protocol experience with newer learnings from the Internet era.
 This document outlines the design goals and features intended to get there.